AbelHristodor/octofer/README.md

 ---

-> ⚠️ **Under Development** - This framework is currently in active development and not yet ready for production use.
+> ⚠️ **Under Development** - This framework is currently in active development and may have bugs and issues.

 A framework for building GitHub Apps in Rust, inspired by [Probot](https://github.com/probot/probot).
 Octofer provides a clean, type-safe way to build GitHub Apps with minimal boilerplate and automatic webhook handling.